 Not only did we have an amazing time doing winetasting and exploring the property, but the most amazing part was when they allowed us to sit in the lawn area with our bottle of wine watching the sun go down after the gates closed to the public.

-While the overnight camping for a Harvest Hosts member is free, you are asked to support the Hosts by purchasing their products or drinking some wine… well, of course, that was easy because we love wine and enjoyed tasting a variety of wines.
+While the overnight camping for a Harvest Hosts member has no camping fees, you are asked to support the Hosts by purchasing their products or drinking some wine… well, of course, that was easy because we love wine and enjoyed tasting a variety of wines.
 We even decided to become a member of their wine club, because we wanted to go back a few more times, especially since it’s only an hour from home and we get to bring our Airstream trailer for a stay.

 An Unexpected Adventure During A Time Of Crisis